aidankeighron/Util/docs/assets/Java/Collections.md

 language: Java
 ---

 This is a list of the most common Java collections.
-It is best to each collection for its intended uses as they each have a specialty.
-While recommended it is not necessary to use the best possible collection for a task as the performance gains may be minimal.
+It is best to use each collection for its intended uses as they each have a specialty.
+It is not necessary to use the best possible collection for a task as the performance gains may be minimal.
 It is best to use the collections you are comfortable with and know the most about.

 ```java
 import java.util.*;